refgenie/refgenomes.databio.org/scripts/brickyard_download/README.md

 #### Example commands to run on HPC:

+Some env variables to set before execution:

+RESULTS -> where looper will put its results BRICKYARD_DOWNLOAD_LOCATION -> if the pipeline downloads fasta files, it needs to know where to store them

 ##### load miniforge and conda env with require packages
 ```
 module load miniforge